 Considering that there's only a single model in the lineup, there isn't any choice with regards to which one to buy.
 At least the base model is loaded with tons of features, so it's a case of simply pick a color and drive.

 The Hyundai Nexo isn't a direct competitor to the Mirai, being a crossover SUV, but it's also one of only three fuel-cell vehicles available in the US.
-The Nexo starts at $58,000 for the Blue trim, and $61,800 for the Limited, which are quite close to the Mirai's price of $58,500.
+The Nexo starts at $58,000 for the oddly named Blue spec, and $61,800 for the Limited, which are quite close to the Mirai's price of $58,500.
 In terms of performance, the Nexo has 160 hp and 291 lb-ft of torque, compared to the Mirai's 153 hp and 247 lb-ft of torque, but the Mirai wins when it comes to mileage estimates.

 The exterior styling of the Hyundai is more conventional than the Mirai and it's arguably better looking, while also catering to the current trend of crossovers being more popular than sedans.
 The interior of the Nexo is also miles ahead of the Toyota, with a more conventional feel and materials that seem more premium overall.
-For almost the same price, the Hyundai delivers a car with better performance, more cargo space, and is better looking on the inside and outside.
+For almost the same price, the Hyundai delivers a car with better performance, has a lower MSRP, offers more cargo space, and is better looking on the inside and outside.
 The Toyota Mirai is a great car, but the Hyundai Nexo is just more practical.

 The Honda Clarity Fuel Cell is another hydrogen-powered car with radical styling.
 It's also the only direct rival to the Mirai although it's only available as a lease, and not for sale.
 Performance-wise, it has a slight edge over the Mirai and makes 171 hp compared to the Mirai's 153 hp.
 The Honda Clarity Fuel Cell narrowly wins in the fuel economy category by having figures of 69/67/68 mpg, compared to the Mirai's 67/67/67 mpg.
 When it comes to range, the Honda also wins with a range of 360 miles, compared to the Mirai's 312 miles.